AC WP RSCN4338 ENH2Here is something peculiar.

 But it is something to think about.

-One thought on “Autism vs the Camera
+3 thoughts on “Autism vs the Camera

-1. Everyone on the spectrum is a bit different, but with certain similar traits.
+2. Everyone on the spectrum is a bit different, but with certain similar traits.
 I have an eidetic memory, which makes it easy for me to find things providing I’ve seen them before.
 By description?
 No way.
 And sometimes it trips me up, as in when I move something I’ve found and pictures of it begin to ‘pile up in my mind’ giving the impression there’s more than one.

 I think photos tend to be separate things for us: images in themselves rather than the aides-mémoire they are for others.